StarterSquad/startersquad.com/startersquad-organisation.md

 - StarterSquad prefers worker member relationships over hired guns over employee relationships.
 - Capacity is a tradable resource, workers are not.
 - Teams establish relationships with workers, StarterSquad establishes contracts

+### Starting and ending relationships

+#### Joining
+Before joining the team the worker has to go through a screening process and be accepted by unanimous and anonymous vote by the existing members of the team.
+The new member starts as a hired gun.
+To become a worker member you the worker has to be accepted by existing worker members unanimously.

+#### Parting ways
+If the relationship doesn't work out with a hired gun the working members can set the budget to zero.

+Any worker member can split the team.
+Split goes like this: splitting member starts a new team.
+All worker members that decide to do so can join the new team according to the existing join procedure.
+Still under the StarterSquad brand.

+Worker members can be kicked out of StarterSquad entirely, but only with open unanimous decision in their team.

 Other stakeholders
 ---------